sighingnow/jekyll-gitbook/_pages/Digital.md

 #### 1. Flows summary

-Here below a brief list of key aspects of any flow in Webex Connect
+Here below a brief list of key aspects of any flow in Webex Connect:
 	- Flows can be freely build by the admin following customers’ requirement
 	- Flows can be located in any Service, the Admin is free to organize Flows and Services following the desired order and naming convention.
 	- Flows can be triggered by Assets, Events or Webhooks.